PoPETS-AEC/PoPETS_ArtifactNotes/PETS2026/ARTIFACT-APPENDIX.md

 Replace this with the software required to run your artifact and its versions, as follows.

-1. List the OS you used to run your artifact, along with its version (e.g.
+1. List the OS you used to run your artifact, along with its version (e.g., Ubuntu 22.04).
-   Ubuntu 22.04).
 If your artifact can only run on a specific OS or a specific OS version, list it and explain why here.
-In general, your artifact reviewers will probably have access to a machine with a different OS or different OS version than yours; they should still be able to run appropriately packaged artifact.
+In general, your artifact reviewers will probably have access to a machine with a different OS or different OS version than yours; they should still be able to run appropriately packaged artifacts.
 2. List the OS packages that your artifact requires, along with their versions.
-3. Artifact packaging: If you use a container runtime (e.g. Docker) to run the artifact, list the container runtime and its version (e.g. Docker 23.0.3).
-If you use VMs, list the hypervisor (e.g. VirtualBox) to run the artifact.
+3. Artifact packaging: If you use a container runtime (e.g., Docker) to run the artifact, list the container runtime and its version (e.g., Docker 23.0.3).
+   If you use VMs, list the hypervisor (e.g., VirtualBox) to run the artifact.
-4. List the programming language compiler or interpreter you used to run your artifact (e.g. Python 3.13.7).
+4. List the programming language compiler or interpreter you used to run your artifact (e.g., Python 3.13.7).
 Your Docker image or VM image should have this version of the programming languages installed already.
 Your Dockerfile should start from a base image with this programming language version.
 5. List packages that your artifact depends on, along with their versions.
-For example, Python-based privacy-preserving machine learning artifacts typically require `numpy`, `scipy` etc. You may point to a file in your artifact with this list, such as a `requirements.txt` file.
+For example, Python-based privacy-preserving machine learning artifacts typically require `numpy`, `scipy`, etc. You may point to a file in your artifact with this list, such as a `requirements.txt` file.
 If you rely on proprietary software (e.g. Matlab R2025a), list this here and consider providing access to reviewers through HotCRP.
 6. List any Machine Learning Models required to run your artifact, along with their versions.
-If your model is hosted on a different repository, such as on Zenodo, then your artifact should download it automatically.
-If a requisite ML model is _not_ in your artifact, provide a dummy model to demonstrate the functionality of the rest of your artifact.
+If your model is hosted on a different repository, such as on Zenodo, then your artifact should download it automatically (same for datasets).
+If a required ML model is _not_ in your artifact, provide a dummy model to demonstrate the functionality of the rest of your artifact.
 7. List any datasets required to run your artifact.
-If any requisite datasets are not in your artifact, you should provide a synthetic dataset that showcases the expected data format.
+If any required dataset is not in your artifact, you should provide a synthetic dataset that showcases the expected data format.

 ### Estimated Time and Storage Consumption (Required for Functional and Reproduced badges)